alexiaidoura/evenbetterbank/README.md

 * Figure out the last step to set UserContext.
 I'm close.
 I'll demo.
 * Add API docs.
 * Remove secrets from Github
+* Use roles -- regular bank customer vs admin who can see all accounts